-e significantly reduced volumes for treatment mean that the mass e dilution proportionately greater. post-closure risk.
+significantly reduced volumes for treatment mean that the mass dilution proportionately greater. post-closure risk.

-s is still under consideration, and may be considered if no liability is ug both portals with concrete to prevent access - no consequence in v of whether a similar incident was possible at Waihi.
-To attain led, as originally proposed, or decommissioned and removed as me or any other chemical, hence no potential to spill.
+s is still under consideration, and may be considered if no liability is ug both portals with concrete to prevent access - no consequence in f whether a similar incident was possible at Waihi.
+To attain ed, as originally proposed, or decommissioned and removed as me or any other chemical, hence no potential to spill.

-e is complete is that collection pond water quality must not ndards.
+is complete is that collection pond water quality must not ndards.
 Water quality in the ponds relies primarily on successful tures.
-Once successfully rehabilitated, the risk of poor water quality inconceivable.
-The panel's position was based on experience with is further mitigated by the role of the site management coordinator nce and practice shows that the quality of run-off improves and ry large ponds poses no risk to the receiving environment. ith little to no post-closure consequences the risk was excluded.
-The th exactly this sort of event, and costs for event-driven maintenance osure.
+Once successfully rehabilitated, the risk of poor water quality conceivable.
+The panel's position was based on experience with a further mitigated by the role of the site management coordinator nce and practice shows that the quality of run-off improves and ry large ponds poses no risk to the receiving environment. ith little to no post-closure consequences the risk was excluded.
+The h exactly this sort of event, and costs for event-driven maintenance is osure.
 This is a base cost.

-Ny contamination by these products would be cleaned up at closure.
+ny contamination by these products would be cleaned up at closure.

-workshop is founded, and any surface contamination would be included in the base costs.
+vorkshop is founded, and any surface contamination would be included in the base costs.